 Instructions: Pour 25 ml of sweet almond oil in a glass bottle.
 Add the above essential oils to the almond oil.
 Apply to your torso and extremities after an intense workout, or whenever you need an energy boost.

-Using Basil Essential Oil as a natural antibacterial agent helps us combat harmful bacteria without having to experience the side effects of over-the-counter synthetic drugs.
-It is also advisable that we use natural products such as Basil because overly using antibiotics could lead to the emergence of antibiotic-resistant bacteria.
-Going for natural healing can promote overall health and holistic well-being in the long run.
+Using basil essential oil as a natural antibacterial agent helps us combat harmful bacteria without having to experience the side effects of over-the-counter synthetic drugs.
+It is also advisable that we use natural products such as basil because relying too much on antibiotics could lead to the emergence of antibiotic-resistant bacteria.
+Going for natural remedies can promote overall health and holistic well-being in the long run.

-To cap it all off, Basil, just like other powerful essential oils, have a wide variety of uses and benefits that you can take advantage of.
-Nature has indeed given us great blessings to help heal, renew, and enlighten ourselves.
-Keep a bottle of Basil Essential Oil at home and take note of its benefits.
-You can also print out this resource as a reference whenever you have a particular issue that Basil can help remedy.
+To cap it all off, basil, just like other powerful essential oils, has a wide variety of uses and benefits that you can take advantage of.
+Nature has indeed given us great blessings to help renew and enlighten ourselves.
+Keep a bottle of basil essential oil at home to take full advantage of its benefits.